amulyagarimella/scribblingo/README.md

 # scribblingo
-learn how to write languages!
+learn how to write in languages!